AryaNP02/POSIX-Compliant-Shell/README.md

-# Advanced Operating Systems

-## Assignment 2: POSIX Shell Implementation
+# POSIX Shell Implementation

-This project is an implementation of a POSIX-compliant shell for an advanced operating systems course.
+This project is an implementation of a POSIX-compliant shell .

 ## How to Run